itershukov/redux-communications/README.md

 - apiProvider: APIProvider[](required) - array of APIProviders connected to model store branch
 - initialState: StoreBranch (optional) - initial state for model branch
-- branches: Branch[] (optional) - array of Branches that can be user to extend base behaviour ot CRUD strategy
+- branches: Branch[](optional) - array of Branches that can be user to extend base behaviour ot CRUD strategy

 ## Class Helpers